mariaarnesson/restaurant_booking_system/README.md

     - os.environ["SECRET_KEY"] = "Paste the same value as pasted in Heroku Config Vars"
     - os.environ["CLOUDINARY_URL"] = "Paste the same value as pasted in Heroku Config Vars"

-Now you should create Procfile on the top level directory and type 'web: gunicorn <your project name>.wsgi'.
+Now you should create Procfile on the top level directory and type 'web: gunicorn PROJ_NAME.wsgi'.

 ## Connecting the Heroku application to the GitHub repository